 . . .
-Exactly what form that (the dialogue) will take must be left to the future. $^{\rm 28}$ as a specific way of knowing, might be.
-In the Papal message it is intimated that the dialogue will help scientists to appreciate that scientific discoveries cannot be a substitute for knowledge of the truly ultimate.30 In what way, however, do scientific discoveries participate, together with philosophy and theology, in the quest for that ultimate?
+Exactly what form that (the dialogue) will take must be left to the future. $^{xxvii}$

+I consider this to be the newest and most important posture that the modern Church has taken in its approach to science.
+It is radically new and in complete contrast with previous history.
+It is diametrically opposed to accusations of atheism, to a posture of antagonism; it is awakened but expectant.
+I would like to end by addressing a question which the Pope raises: "Can science also benefit from this interchange?"xxviii To my mind it takes a great deal of courage and openness to ask that question.
+I do not believe that it has a very clear answer.
+In fact, it is very difficult to see what the benefits to science as such, that is as a specific way of knowing, might be.
+In the Papal message it is intimated that the dialogue will help scientists to appreciate that scientific discoveries cannot be a substitute for knowledge of the truly ultimate.xxix In what way, however, do scientific discoveries participate, together with philosophy and theology, in the quest for that ultimate?
 This is a serious and open question.
 Obviously, the new view from Rome does not have all the answers, but it is an invitation to a common quest.